shapeforge/Chill/README.md

 ## How to contibute to ChiLL?
 ### New features or reworking the project
-Create your own fork of the projet, and submit a [Pull Request](https://github.com/shapeforge/Chill/pulls).
+Create your own fork of the projet, and submit a [pull request](https://github.com/shapeforge/Chill/pulls).
 >**Note**
->When contributing using a Pull Request, don't hesitate to be precise in the description of your contribution, and don't forget to document what you did.
+>When contributing using a pull request, don't hesitate to be precise in the description of your contribution, and don't forget to document what you did.
 >It will greatly help us to intergrate your changes!

 ### Bug reports and feature requests
-If you encounter a bug, or have an idea for a new feature, please fill an [Issue](https://github.com/shapeforge/Chill/issues), so we can discuss about it.
+If you encounter a bug, or have an idea for a new feature, please fill an [issue](https://github.com/shapeforge/Chill/issues), so we can discuss about it.
 >**Note**
->Please be as precise as possible when filling an Issue.
+>Please be as precise as possible when filling an issue.
 For bug reports, please join some scripts/files that reproduce the problem.
 >Using a label on your Issue will greatly help us tracking and processing them.

 # Credits